SleeperNova/SleeperNova.github.io/Projects in HTML:CSS:JS/Password Generator/README.md

 # Password Generator
-First click on the Generate Password button.
-This will ask the user to enter\
-a number between 8-128, if not it will keep asking the same alert until a\
-number within that range is entered.
-Then it will ask the user if they want\
-upper case letters, lower case letters, numbers, or symbols respectively\
-in their random password.
-The user must choose at least one of the options\
-so their password can be generated.
-Otherwise the program will ask them to\
-start over and choose one option.
-Once the random password is generated.
-The\
+This page generates a random password based on the user's responses to the following criteria:
+- Length of the password (min-length: 8, max-length: 128)
+- Allowing uppercase letters
+- Allowing lowercase letters
+- Allowing numerals
+- Allowing special characters
-user has the option to Copy to Clipboard by simply pressing the button, and then\
+Once the password has been generated, the user has the option to 'Copy to Clipboard' by pressing the button.
-command + V on Mac or Ctrl + V on Windows to paste anywhere they want.
+Otherwise, they can just generate another password by pressing the 'Generate Password' button.

+## Purpose
+This application was built for people who have access to sensitive information and need a strong password.

+## Main JavaScript Concepts Used
+- Objects
+- Arrays
+- Loops (Do/while, while, for)
+- Browser functions (prompt, confirm, alert)

 <img src="image/Password_Generator.png" width="425px" height="350px">

 Here is the link to my portfolio webpage: \
 https://sleepernova.github.io/